Year ending 31st March 2023

-This document sets out the tax strategy for The Compleat Food Group of companies as required by paragraph 16(2) of Schedule 19 of the Finance Act 2016.
+This document sets out the tax strategy for The Compleat Food Group of companies and their approach to conducting their UK tax affairs and dealing with UK tax risk as required by paragraph 16(2) of Schedule 19 of the Finance Act 2016.
 The Compleat Food Group is headed by Quantum Topco Limited and includes its subsidiaries and investments (“the Group”).

-The strategy applies to UK taxation, including corporation income taxes, indirect taxes and employment taxes payable and reportable to HM Revenue & Customs (HMRC) as set out in paragraph 15(1) of said Schedule.
+The strategy applies to Corporation Tax, Customs and Excise Duties, Employment Tax, Indirect Taxes, Stamp Duty Land Taxes and any other tax liabilities that the Group is liable pay and report to HM Revenue & Customs (HMRC) as set out in paragraph 15(1) of said Schedule.

 The governance of the business is led by the Board of Directors, with the aim of ensuring that the Group meets its business and financial obligations.
-The Group has an experienced finance team which is responsible for tax matters.
 Tax risks can arise as a result of operating in multiple sites, a framework is in place to ensure that processes and controls are in place for managing and monitoring these risks.

 The Group considers sufficient controls and processes are in place to meet the Group’s strategy.
 These controls and processes are subject to review over the course of the year and recommendations for improvements will always be sought, examined and adopted.
 The Group works closely with its tax advisors to identify risks and take appropriate action where necessary.